 All community college classes taken by the student must be reported to any college or university to which the student applies in the future.
 Students who take dual enrollment classes must pay close attention to community college deadlines and save their community college documents and identification numbers to ensure college transcripts can be easily accessed at a future date.
 Not all courses are transferable to a four-year college or university.
 See www.assist.org to learn whether a course is transferable to UC or CSU campuses.

 Age restrictions: Most community colleges require students to complete 10th grade before they are allowed to enroll, but some are also open to students who have completed 9th grade.
 You will need to check the requirements of the community college for all concurrent enrollment age requirements.

-- Guidelines for Concurrent Enrollment
+- Guidelines for Dual Enrollment

 - It is not mandatory or expected that high school students take a college class to be admitted to college;

 - All grades will be part of a student’s permanent college record that will follow them in the future;

 - All classes and grades must be reported to colleges;